- About Concord

 What happens during the holidays?

 Free transfers are provided to and from Heathrow Terminal 3 at the beginnings and ends of terms.
 In contrast to many UK boarding schools, the College remains open to boarders during half-term holidays.
-The College even remains open to boarders during the Easter holiday as long as they are over 16 years of age.
+The College even remains open to boarders during the Easter holiday for students in the sixth form and those in Form 5 who are over 16 years of age.
 Students are required to register three times a day.
 All meals are provided and a trips and activities programme is offered.

 Does my child need a guardian?